 Porn Is Commodified Sex

-I was struck by a recent quote I heard from Gail Dines, a noted feminist speaker and recent author of Pornland: How porn has hijacked our culture.
+I was struck by a recent quote I heard from Gail Dines, a noted feminist speaker and recent author of Pornland: How Porn Has Hijacked Our Sexuality.

 Porn Is Exploitative Sex